-Jayne is a pioneer regarding the research, promotion and practice of virtual volunteering, including virtual teams, microvolunteering and crowdsourcing, and she is a veteran manager of various local and international initiatives.
+Jayne is a pioneer regarding the research, promotion and practice of virtual volunteering, including remote staff, virtual teams, microvolunteering and crowdsourcing, and she is a veteran manager of various local and international initiatives.
 Jayne became active online in 1993, and she created one of the first web sites focused on helping to build the capacity of nonprofits to use the Internet.
 She has been interviewed for and quoted in articles in The New York Times, The Wall Street Journal and the Associated Press, as well as for reports by CNN, Deutsche Well, the BBC, and various local radio stations, TV stations and blogs.
 Resources from her web site, coyotecommunications.com, are frequently cited in reports and articles by a variety of organizations, online and in-print.
 Women's empowerment and women's full access to employment and education options remains a cross-cutting theme in all of her work.

 Jayne has worked extensively with multi-cultural audiences, corporate audiences, United Nations agencies, national and international agencies, international aid workers, low-income communities, and those who are traditionally socially-excluded.
 In all of her community and institutional development work, she has a demonstrated commitment to women's issues and mainstreaming gender considerations.